 A Level Geography is:

-Incorporates a range of learning techniques using PowerPoint and documentaries and focusing on exam practice, essay writing, wider reading and individual presentations and developing team-work, field and map skills
+Incorporates a range of learning techniques using PowerPoint and documentaries and focusing on exam practice, essay writing, wider reading and individual presentations and developing team-work.

 You will need enthusiasm for the subject and the energy and willingness to work hard in a demanding programme.
 A GCSE in Geography is preferred but not necessary.
-You will need an understanding of basic Maths at GCSE level and you will be required to attend the residential field study in March
+You will need an understanding of basic Maths.

 Q. Can I do the course in one year?